-This project relies strongly with the support of the community of Kugluktuk, Gjoa Haven, and Cambridge Bay.
+This project relies strongly on the support of the communities of Kugluktuk, Gjoa Haven, and Cambridge Bay.
 As two of the five communities of the Kitikmeot region are requesting a muskox survey, this proposal was made in collaboration with the HTOs to set the objectives of this project and to take their comments and suggestions.

-Close contact with the community through the entire duration of this research project was maintained to allow input and insight.
+Close contact with the community throughout the entire duration of this research project was maintained to allow opportunities for sinput and insight.
 Kugluktuk HTO held a community consultation to identify concerns and to establish a harvest management zone around Kugluktuk.
 The community members were receptive of such a zone.
-In addition, update on the program was reported to the HTO of Cambridge Bay before and after the surveys, the distribution of muskox and other sighting was shared with this HTO last August 2014.
+In addition, updates on the program were reported to the HTO of Cambridge Bay before and after the surveys.
+The distribution of muskox and other sighting were shared with this HTO in August 2014.

-In October 2013, preliminary results were presented at the KRWB AGM meeting in Cambridge Bay.
-The HTO managers were pleased to have a report on what was done and that the survey has been successful (not cancelled due to weather.).
-In addition, they pointed out the need to hold a muskox workshop for the west Kitikmeot.
+In October 2013, preliminary results were presented at the KRWB Annual General Meeting in Cambridge Bay.
+The HTO managers were pleased to have a report on what was done and that the survey has been successful (i.e. not cancelled due to weather.).
+In addition, they pointed out the need to hold a muskox workshop for the West Kitikmeot.

-Thus, in October 14-15 a muskox workshop will be held to share the results of the muskox surveys, but also from the muskox community health program.
+Thus, in October 14-15, 2014 a muskox workshop will be held to share the results of the muskox surveys, but also from the muskox community health program.
 The floor will be open to discuss from scientific and local community knowledge the results of this study and explained the observations.
-Current management will be review at this meeting and recommendation will be put forward in each field report for each management unit.
+Current management will be reviewed at this meeting and recommendation will be put forward in each field report for each management unit.
 A brief summary will also be presented at the KRWB AGM in 2014.
-Poster will be done and posted to the Coop board to inform the public about the health of the muskox around their community.
+Posters will be created and posted on community bulletin boards to inform the public about the health of the muskox around their community.